Localization of generalized Wannier bases implies Chern triviality in non-periodic insulators: Setting and fundamental concepts

 The limit in \eqref{ChernMarker} equals $2\pi$ times the trace per unit volume of the operator

 hence it agrees with formula \eqref{Chern_marker_intro} in the Introduction.
-It is interesting to notice that it is possible to rewrite \eqref{frakC_P} in terms of commutators of the so called \emph{reduced position operators}.
-Let $\widetilde{X_j}\;:=\; P X_j P$ be the reduced position operator in direction $j \in \{1,2\}$.
+It is interesting to notice that it is possible to rewrite \eqref{frakC_P} in terms of commutators of the so called \emph{reduced position operators}. { Let $P$ be an exponentially localized projection} and $\widetilde{X}_j\;:=\; P X_j P$ be the reduced position operator in direction $j \in \{1,2\}$.
 A direct computation\footnote{Notice that all the terms involved in the direct computation are trace class operators, as it is proved in Proposition \ref{TraceClassProof}.}, exploiting only $P^2=P$ and $\left[X_1,X_2\right]\;=\;0$, yields

 so that